-Coimboon has clear associations with the boom period in suburban Melbourne in the late 1880s and early 1890s.
-In this period, extensive tracts of land in Malvern were subdivided into suburban residential estates, and allotments were purchased for the construction of middle-class housing.
+Castle Eden has clear associations with the boom period in suburban Melbourne in the late 1880s and early 1890s.
+In this period extensive tracts of land in Malvern were subdivided into suburban residential estates, and allotments were purchased for the construction of middle-class housing.
 This house is one of a group of ten similarly detailed houses built on neighbouring allotments in Stanhope Street to illustrate this boom period of development (Criterion A).

-Coimboon is a fine and highly intact representative example of a Victorian middle-class house from the late 1880s.
+Castle Eden is a fine and highly intact representative example of a Victorian middle-class house from the late 1880s.
 The house strongly reflects the boom period Italianate style popular in the 1880s and 1890s in Malvern and across Melbourne more broadly.
-The asymmetrical front elevation, with highly decorative balustraded parapet, elaborate central pediment and cornice frieze, is typical of the style (Criterion D).
+The asymmetrical front elevation, with highly decorative balustraded parapet, elaborate central pediment and cornice frieze is typical of the style (Criterion D).

-Coimboon is a carefully designed and well-resolved example of a Victorian Italianate house.
-The asymmetrical front elevation with projecting polygonal bay, and the profusion of decorative classical architectural elements, including balustrading, shell and mask motifs, acroteria, consoles and patera, presents a picturesque composition of this architectural style.
-(Criterion E).
+Castle Eden is a carefully designed and well-resolved example of a Victorian Italianate house.
+The asymmetrical front elevation, with a profusion of classical architectural elements including balustrading, shell and mask motifs, acroteria, consoles and patera, presents a picturesque composition of this architectural style (Criterion E).

-Primary sources:
+Primary source: